Chao-Xi/jxazurebook/docs/az104/6network.md

 ![Alt Image Text](../images/az104_6_72.png "Body image")

-Using Azure Firewall, the one thing we do have to **manage is a subnet inside of our virtual network.**
+<mark>Using Azure Firewall, the one thing we do have to **manage is a subnet inside of our virtual network.**</mark>

 **Create an Azure Firewall subnet with a /26 or lower on the prefix number for our virtual network**, in order for us to provision our firewall inside of this virtual network using Azure Firewall.

-Firewall itself is going to be taking up some of the IP addresses within our network, and we need a `/26` to be able to allow the scaling of using those IP addresses.
+**Firewall itself is going to be taking up some of the IP addresses within our network, and we need a `/26` to be able to allow the scaling of using those IP addresses.**

 ### Azure Firewall Features